Archive

 The idea that presenteeism should be used a baseline for productivity is not just crazy, it is pernicious.
 Peddlers of such nonsense need to be put straight immediately to stop them causing any more damage to their companies.

 Most employers accept this and don’t seek to curtail it.
 They realise that short regular breaks are good for maintaining focus and mental agility.
-Unlike the occasional piece of ludicrous ‘research’ the there is simply nothing to be gained by adding up the time taken by employees to clear their heads and regain focus.
+Unlike the occasional piece of ludicrous ‘research’ there is simply nothing to be gained by adding up the time taken by employees to clear their heads and regain focus.

 However, remove the tea from the equation and all of a sudden, things look somewhat different.